 6. Click on Build Version.

-Once the build is completed, you should be able to see the wesbite at:
+Once the build is completed, you should be able to see the website at:

 https://REPO_NAME.readthedocs.io/en/latest/